 A Seattle University graduate degree in engineering offers flexibility for students and working professionals inspired to make big changes in their world, and ours.
 Which path are you on?
 Choose yours and discover the impact of earning an advanced degree in one of the most forward-thinking cities on the planet.

 The MSCS program offers a curriculum based on theoretical foundations and practical applications.
 The program is designed for computing professionals seeking advanced study in computer science.
-Full-time students, registering for two courses per quarter, can complete the program in five quarters.
+Full-time students can complete the program in five quarters.
 The program also accommodates part-time students, who can complete the program in three years.
 Students have four degree options: research option, course-only option, specialization in software engineering, or a specialization in data science.

 The MSME program provides advanced technical and professional skills aimed to progress careers in the mechanical engineering profession.
 Curriculum includes graduate courses in both mechanical engineering and business.
 Required coursework includes 8 graduate-level courses that span the entire breadth of disciplines of mechanical engineering and 4 graduate-level courses in project management, microeconomics, leadership, and ethical, legal, and regulatory environments.

 The MSST program has been developed collaboratively between faculty members at Seattle University and an industrial advisory board representing the top structural engineering firms in the Seattle region as well as the public sector.
 Complete this non-thesis master’s program in nine months of full-time, intensive coursework or over two or more years of part-time study.
 All courses are held in the morning in order to accommodate the schedules of working professionals.